Marconi-Stem/Neotrellis/python.notes.md

 Python & CircuitPython are close relatives.

-(Father :construction_worker: )-Python is made to be spoken.
+(Father :construction_worker:) - Python is made to be spoken.
 It's plain and does not use crazy symbols just simpler text.

-(Baby :baby: )-CircuitPython is used with NeoTrellis.
+- Python is popular and can be used for tons of jobs like web pages and apps. :trollface:

-Python is popular and can be used for tons of jobs like creating web applications, 'N-more. ;))
+(Baby :baby:) - CircuitPython is used with NeoTrellis.

 ### Step #1: Installing is the first step.
 It works on all computers.
 It is even on many NEW computers.
 - Design page/directions for Windows